Beatriz de la Cueva: Death

 Meanwhile, torrential rains combined with an earthquake led to the collapse of the crater wall of the Volcán de Agua in the early hours of 11 September.
 Floodwaters from the former crater lake rushed downhill along what had been a deep arroyo toward the colonial capital of Santiago de los Caballeros de Guatemala (Ciudad Vieja) in the valley below (Almolonga), carving a huge scar down the mountainside.

 The three-storey stone palace had been built beside the arroyo, high on the volcano's slope, overlooking the fledgling colonial capital.
 Beatriz grabbed her five-year-old daughter Anica and fled to her rooftop chapel.
 The wall of water swept away some of the Indian servants, and Beatriz' stepdaughter Leonor who had run downstairs with other children.
 Leonor survived the disaster by clinging to a tree, but the other children all died.
 While all this was happening, the plotters were attempting to storm the palace, defended by Francisco and his soldiers.
 All were swept to their deaths.
 Beatriz and Anica died when a second tremor struck, and the roof of the chapel collapsed on top of them.

 Beatriz de la Cueva was buried in the cathedral of the rebuilt Santiago de los Caballeros de Guatemala in Panchoy's valley (Antigua Guatemala) at the insistence of the bishop in spite of local opposition, and Leonor had Pedro de Alvarado reburied at her side in 1580.

 Legacy

 Aside from briefly being the first female colonial governor in the New World, Beatriz de la Cueva is credited with introducing Spanish customs and the Spanish house style into Guatemala.

-In the aftermath of her death Beatriz de la Cueca was blamed for the disaster as it was considered to be a godly punishment for her sins.
+In the aftermath of her death Beatriz de la Cueva was blamed for the disaster as it was considered to be a godly punishment for her sins.
 Additionally her fate became a cautionary tale about the positioning of women in political positions.